 No matter what method of communication – in person, mail, phone, or JPAY – you need to know your husband’s Ohio Inmate Number because it is part of his “address.”
 You can look up your husband’s inmate number on the Ohio Department of Corrections website, here: Offender Search.

 In addition to staying in touch, you can start making plans for your husband’s return before he is released.

 The Ohio Ex-Offender Reentry Coalition provides valuable resources to former inmates and their families as well as a wealth of general information about living with a conviction after prison.
 Check out the resources available on the reentry coalition website here: Ohio Ex-Offender Reentry Coalition Links & Resources.

 Another great web-based resource is the National Helping Individuals with criminal records Re-Enter through Employment Network (HIRE), a project of the Legal Action Center.
 The HIRE website features an Ohio-specific resource page with online and in-person resources – check it out here: HIRE Ohio.

 Everything from how you can best support your husband, to chat boards, to in-person support groups are available today to help you and your husband during the period of incarceration and after he has been released.
 Some examples of support networks include Prisontalk.com and Daily Strength.org Families of Prisoners Support Group.

-On a final note, consider meeting with an attorney who specializes in post-conviction work, like appeals, applications for post-conviction relief, and habeas corpus, to see if there are any further legal options for your husband’s case.
+On a final note, consider meeting with a criminal defense lawyer in Delaware who specializes in post-conviction work, like appeals, applications for post-conviction relief, and habeas corpus, to see if there are any further legal options for your husband’s case.